fleschutz/PowerShell/Docs/speak-text.md

 ## speak-text.ps1 - Speaks text by the default text-to-speech voice

-This script speaks the given text by the default text-to-speech (TTS) voice.
+This PowerShell script speaks the given text by the default text-to-speech (TTS) voice.

 ## Parameters
 ```powershell